penneyc1/RNAseq_cwl/README.md

 cwl-runner workflow.cwl job.yml

-To decide to not use a tool simply comment out its associated lines in the workflow file (i.e., in input, steps and output).
+To decide to not use a tool simply comment out its associated lines in the workflow file (i.e., all inputs, steps and outputs).
 The job.yml file can remain as it is.

 Files are output to the running directory directly unless specified otherwise.